 My life in Georgia was almost totally indoors.
 It’s just how things worked out.
 We wanted up here to be outside; this winter was frustrating.
 I don’t like cold.
 I should get over it.

 But outside we went, today, for fresh air both literally and figuratively.
 We put on our boots and jackets and headed East.

-Elvie Kay turned eight months on the third of November.
+Elvie Kathryn turned eleven months old on the 3rd.

 She is busy, busy, busy, ever so busy, only stopping to sleep, really.
 If she’s up she’s moving, whether it’s standing up and rocking or dragging herself along in her galumphing sort of way, or pausing to turn a toy over and over in her hands while she sings to it, da-da-da-da-da-DA!
 Even while sitting in her high chair to eat, her feet kick and her little right hand rolls around and around.